-Your urologist may suggest robotic surgery if you have:
+Your urologist may suggest if you have:

 Highly trained specialists might use robotic surgery to remove all or part of your prostate gland, gallbladder, or cysts.
 They offer advanced surgical techniques for vaginal rejuvenation, vasectomy, hysterectomy, tubal ligation, reconstructive pelvic surgery, bladder or kidney repair, and much more.

 To prepare for robotic surgery at Comprehensive Urology, follow your urologist’s instructions.
 Avoid food and drinks before you arrive for surgery and make arrangements to have someone drive you home.

 You may need to clean your bowels with a laxative or enema the day before surgery, depending on which robotic procedure you undergo.
 Stop taking certain medications if your urologist recommends it.